Saturday - Sunday April 26 - 27, 2014

 The Heartland Relay takes on the Midwest each spring.
 Early season blooms and historical landmarks await participants on the 200 miles of backroads and trails in the heartland of America.

 The relay starts just outside of Des Moines n the small town of Winterset.
 Winterset is the birthplace of John Wayne and is located in Madison County.

-Much of the route follows dirt backroads crisscrossing the farmland as teams run towards Clarinda (the birthplace of Glenn Miller) and then to Blanchard, a small town just two blocks north of Missouri and the start of the rails-to-trails Wabash Trace Nature Trail, one of Iowa's premier trails.
+The first half of the course crisscrosses through farmland, taking teams to Clarinda, Iowa (the birthplace of Glenn Miller), and then on to Blanchard, a quaint town two blocks north of Missouri, and the start of one of Iowa's premier trails, the rails-to-trails Wabash Trace Nature Trail.

-The Wabash Trace Trail winds through the scenic Iowa countryside for sixty-tree miles to the outskirts of Council Bluffs.
-The route will then take teams to Lake Manawa State Park, past the Western Historic Trails Center, and then to the Missouri River, where the last runner on the team will cross the Bob Kerrey Pedestrian Bridge, finishing at Miller's Crossing and the big finish line party.
+The Wabash Trace Trail winds through the scenic Iowa countryside for sixty-three miles to the outskirts of Council Bluffs.
+Runners then go around Lake Manawa State Park, past the Western Historic Trails Center, to the Missouri River, where the final runner on each team will cross the Bob Kerrey Pedestrian Bridge.
+The finish and post race celebration (pizza and beer) is at Miller's Crossing on the banks of the Missouri River.

 The Helter Skelter category is available for both 12-person and Ultra teams and is a non-competitive category.
 Whereas competitive teams must follow the standard relay rules of keeping the running order of their team intact, the Helter Skelter category is for teams that choose to have their runners run in any order they want.
 No awards are given to the top teams in the Helter Skelter category.

 Teams start in waves from 5:00 AM to 12:00 PM - a team's starting time is dependent on a team's pace.

 Are you an individual runner looking to join a team, or a team looking for runners?
 Check out our Team Matching Message Board.